 Hibachi at Home (Hibachi Chicken Recipe)

 Now you can make hibachi at home complete with an onion volcano, shrimp toss and yum yum sauce!
-LIterally the best hibachi express at affordable prices using fresh ingredients, making it at home is the natural choice!
-The best hibachi grill… at home!
+Literally the best hibachi express at affordable prices using fresh ingredients, making it at home is the natural choice as one of your go-to dinner ideas.

 The only thing we were missing was a flaming fire bowl cocktail.
 Maybe that will be next…

-I won’t lie, it was a little bit of work to get it all prepped and ready to go, but it was also loads of fun and something none of us will ever forgot.
+I won’t lie, this dinner takes a little bit of work to get it all prepped and ready to go, but it is also loads of fun and something no one will ever forgot.
 The idea went viral and now I am being flooded with emails about how to make a hibachi dinner at home.

 Hibachi at Home

 What is hibachi?
-Well, most people just think of their favorite Japanese cuisine steakhouse or sushi restaurant, but hibachi is actually more of a charcoal grilling.
+Most people just think of their favorite Japanese cuisine steakhouse or sushi restaurant, but hibachi is actually more of a charcoal grilling.
 Teppanyaki cooking is actually what you experience there.

 The biggest thing you will need is of course, the grill.
 No worries, you won’t need to remodel the kitchen.
-All you need is an electric pancake griddle!
+All you need is an electric pancake griddle or an outside grill flat top, like a Blackstone grill.

-Mine was little small, so I highly recommend using a larger version around 24 inches.
-If you have a smaller one or just feeding a large (or super hungry) family, feel free to make some of the other items, like the rice, on the stove and just serve them instead of doing all the prep on the griddle.
+The smallest I recommend for a family of four is 24 inches.
+Feel free to make some of the other items, like the rice, on the stove and just serve them instead of doing all the prep on the griddle.

 You’ll also need utensils.
 I used a hamburger flipper (stainless steel spatula) and large serving fork.
 You can also use a standard spatula.
 While they tend to cut pieces of meat and seafood right on the griddle, they are also working with stainless steel and not a coated, nonstick surface.
 I recommend pre cutting all your items before starting.